 To celebrate Bloomsday, we’re looking at a few Joycean highlights from our collection!

 For anyone unfamiliar with Bloomsday, it celebrates Thursday 16 June 1904, the day depicted in James Joyce’s Ulysses, and is named after the novel’s central character Leopold Bloom.
 The day itself had a special significance for Joyce, as it was the day that he first went out walking together with his future wife, Nora Barnacle!
-If you’re visiting the Gallery, head out through our Millennium Wing door, and you’ll see the site of their initial fateful encounter opposite, outside what was then Finn’s Hotel, where Nora was working as a chamber maid – look up, and you’ll still see the ghost sign for the hotel on gable end of the wall!
+The Gallery's Millennium Wing entrance is located just opposite the site of their initial fateful encounter opposite, outside what was then Finn’s Hotel, where Nora was working as a chamber maid – look up, and you’ll still see the ghost sign for the hotel on gable end of the wall!

 Portraits of Joyce in our collection

 Joyce himself professed to know little of painting – in a 1906 letter to his brother Stanislaus he writes: “On all subjects – except socialism (for which you care nothing) and painting (of which I know nothing) – we have the same like or opinion”.

 Despite this apparent lack of knowledge on painting, he was the subject of quite a number of portraits!
 The portraits above are just two from the collection here at the National Gallery of Ireland.

 On the right is a 1921 portrait by Wyndham Lewis (1882-1957).
 A modernist contemporary of Joyce's, Lewis was a writer, painter, and critic, and co-founded the Vorticist movement in art.
 The year after this portrait was painted, in February 1922, Ulysses was published in Paris by Sylvia Beach’s Shakespeare and Company.
 The portrait was donated to the Gallery in 1951 by Joyce's friend and patron Harriet Shaw Weaver.